 Expecting good things.

-We moved back in after renting it out.
 In our hearts, we were willing to give it all up to head south to our destination, Atenas, Costa Rica.

 We let go of any attachment to material possessions and family and have been surprised that we are now back in our home and waiting to hear and do the will of God.